encode/django-rest-framework/README.rst

 **Important!** REST framework 2.0 is due to be released to PyPI by the end of October.
-If you are considering building a new API using REST framework you should start working with the `restframework2` branch, end refering to the upcoming `REST framework 2 docs <tomchristie.github.com/django-rest-framework>`_.
+If you are considering building a new API using REST framework you should start working with the `restframework2` branch, and refering to the upcoming `REST framework 2 docs <tomchristie.github.com/django-rest-framework>`_.

 Overview
 ========